redis/redis-doc/commands/client-list.md

 The `ID` filter only returns entries for clients with IDs matching the `client-id` arguments.

-@return

-@bulk-string-reply: a unique string, formatted as follows:

-* One client connection per line (separated by LF)
-* Each line is composed of a succession of `property=value` fields separated by a space character.

 Here is the meaning of the fields:

 * `id`: a unique 64-bit client ID